jhajek/Linux-text-book-part-1/Appendix-E/Appendix-E.md

 [Git](https://git-scm.org "Gits site") is a piece of software that allows for distributed version control.
 Version control is an idea that started with giving a central repository for controlling access to source control.
 Version control is a way that all source code for a project can be stored in a central place.
 With the rise of the internet, the concept of DVCS--distributed version control software, implemented the bring-over, merge, and modify model.
 Currently the industry standard VCS software is Git.
 Git should not be confused with GitHub.
 Git is the opensource version control software and GitHub is a commercial implementation of the Git software.

-Git can be installed on any operating system via an installer.
-But I recommend to install it via a third party package manger.
+Git can be installed on any operating system via an installer, but I recommend to install it via a third party package manger.

 ### Windows 10 - Git Installation via Chocolatey